paynl/whmcs-plugin/README.md

 ##### Setup
 1. Go to the WHMCS admin and click on Configuration > System Settings on your top right
-2. Then click on 'Payment Gateways' on your left
+2. Then click on 'Payment Gateways' on your left.
-3. Click tab 'All Payment Gateways'
+3. Click tab 'All Payment Gateways'.
-4. Now you can select a PAY payment method and enter your settings!
+4. Now you can select a PAY.nl payment method and enter your settings!
-Ga rechts boven naar Configuration en klik op System Settings

 #### Update instructions